laws-africa/peachjam/README.md

 And then commit the changes.
 CrowdIn will pick up any changed strings on `main` and make them available for translation.
 Once they are translated, it will open a pull request to merge the changes into `main`.

+# License

+Copyright 2022 Laws.Africa.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.